 Of importance to the instant action, “Safaera” includes at least four distinct uncleared samples of the Playero Works.

-I don’t think it does.
-Safaera contains samples, including that damned tumbi thing from Missy Elliot, I just don’t know think any came from Playero.
+I don’t think so.
+Safaera contains samples, including that damned tumbi thing from Missy Elliot; I just don’t think any audio came from Playero.
 Please go ahead and change my mind.

-The complaint, and dammit lots of articles on the subject, mention “samples” and “sampling” but I think the quote above is the only one that accuses Bad Bunny of employing unlicensed audio.
-But the rest of the time, I’d almost suspect they’re intentionally creating confusion.
-The complaint, as I read it, paints Bad Bunny as having cleared several other samples for Safaera (implying that Bad Bunny knows about sample clearing!) and having to take the song down briefly while a clearance got sorted out (implying Bad Bunny’s been known to be a little careless about it) if that’s even true.
-All of that seems directed toward substantiating the argument that Bad Bunny’s offenses are willful and therefore subject to statutory damages of, and this is what they’re asking for, up to 150k per offense.
+The complaint, and way too many articles on the subject, mention “samples” and “sampling”.
+Still, I think the quote above is the only one in the complaint that accuses Bad Bunny of employing unlicensed audio.
+The rest of the time, it’s like they’re intentionally creating confusion.
+The way I read it, it paints Bad Bunny as having cleared several other samples for Safaera (implying that Bad Bunny knows about sample clearing!) and having to take the song down, briefly, while a clearance got sorted out (implying Bad Bunny’s been known to be a little careless about it).
+All of which could be directed toward substantiating an argument that Bad Bunny’s offenses are willful and therefore subject to higher statutory damages of — and this is what they’re asking for — up to 150k per offense.

-But if Bad Bunny sampled anything from DJ Playero for Safaera, I haven’t found it yet, though I’m not really looking.
-It would be a lot of work.
+But if Bad Bunny sampled anything from DJ Playero for Safaera, I haven’t found it yet.
+I admit I haven’t looked exhaustively.
 Again, what he seems to me to have done is interpolated Playero, and presumably without permission.
-You can still get sued for that.
-And I guess he has been.
-Kinda.
+You can still get sued for that, because you’ve infringed upon the rights to the composition, not the rights to the recording.
+So which rights do the plaintiffs in this case control?
+That’s an important question.
+I’ll have to look into that.

 10 Comments